Tracy, California: Arts and culture

-Historical Monuments
+Historical monuments

 Tracy City Hall and Jail was first commissioned by the city in November–December 1899 and completed in March 1900 after the original Jail and city hall was burnt down.
 This historical site served as the local governments place of operation during Tracy's formative years, which makes this building an integral part of Tracy's foundation.
 The structure is made of a simple brick building that is 24 by 43 feet in dimension located on 25 West Seventh Street, and was built by J.F.
 Hoerl.
 In the historical resources inventory, the Tracy City Hall and Jail was one of only fourteen buildings to receive and "exceptional" rating.

 The Tracy Inn was originally opened in 1927 with a total of 60 rooms on the second floor and is still located on 24 West Eleventh Street.
 The building has a very transitional architectural style befitting the 1920s with a classic Spanish Colonial revival and modern styles mixed together.
 The building was designed by the Oakland firm of Slocomhe and Tuttle.
 In 1949, after the ownership changed, the Tracy Inn suffered with a fire that burned the only original blue prints of the building.
 Even with this loss the owner was still able to recreate the original look of the Tracy Inn.
 The iconic sign of the Tracy Inn has also been replaced in 1945.

 Government

 The United States Postal Service operates the Tracy Post Office and the Tracy Carrier Annex.

 The California Department of Corrections and Rehabilitation operates the Deuel Vocational Institution, a state prison, in unincorporated San Joaquin County, near Tracy.

 The Tracy Defense Distribution Depot began its operations back in 1942, and has since been a main supply for American troops for all major wars since World War II.
 The distribution depot has around 30 warehouses and is a major employer for the area, just under Safeway.

+In the United States House of Representatives, most of Tracy is in California's 9th congressional district and is represented by Democrat Josh Harder, and the southeast corner of Tracy is in California's 13th congressional district and is represented by Democrat Adam Gray.